 In Bitcoin mining, the processing power of a miner is measured by its "hashrate" or "hashes per second."
 "Hashrate" is the speed at which a miner can produce computations ("hashes") using the Bitcoin network's algorithm, expressed in hashes per second.
-Blockchain.com estimates that the 7-day average of the aggregate hashrate of the entire Bitcoin network is approximately 223 EH/s, as of August 31, 2022, or 223 x 10 hashes per second.
+BTC.com estimates that the average hashrate of the entire Bitcoin network is approximately 398 EH/s, as of August 31, 2023.

 An individual miner, such as our Company, has a hashrate measured across the total number of ASICs it deploys in its Bitcoin mining operations.
-Generally, a miner's expected success rate in solving blocks and earning Bitcoin over time is correlated with its total hashrate as a proportion of the total network hashrate over the same period.
+Generally, a miner's expected success rate in solving blocks and earning Bitcoin over time is correlated with its total hashrate as a proportion of the global hashrate over the same period.

 "Difficulty" is a measure of the relative complexity of the algorithmic solution required for a miner to mine a block and receive Bitcoins from the block reward and transaction fees.
-An increase in network hashrate will temporarily result in shorter block times as the mining algorithm is solved faster-and vice versa if the network hashrate decreases.
+An increase in global hashrate will temporarily result in shorter block times as the mining algorithm is solved faster-and vice versa if the global hashrate decreases.
 The Bitcoin network protocol adjusts the network difficulty every 2,016 blocks (approximately every two weeks) to maintain a target block time of 10 minutes.